 Remote is our new norm, and it’s not going away.
 According to a recent Gartner CFO survey of 317 finance leaders, 74% of the organizations said that they were going to shift some employees to remote work permanently.

 One of the toughest problems the media and entertainment have always faced is enabling access to large files for distributed teams, freelancers, contractors, and remote workers.
 And the M&E industry is not alone, several sectors like Architectural, Engineering, and Construction (AEC), video surveillance, and medical imaging have one thing in common.
 They all have large, complex files, and they all need access to their remote data to be fast, secure, and usually from any location.
-There are many ways to do this, yet very few of them are convenient, cost-effective, or cyber secure.
+There are many ways to do this, yet very few of them are convenient, cost-effective, or cyber-secure.
 New times call for new technology.

 Get a handle on remote connectivity

 For media and entertainment, particularly in post-production workflows, pay attention to the remote working environments for those video editors and post-production houses that are trying to bolster themselves in this new situation.
 Since there is a challenge to get hardware to remote locations, not to mention the additional costs associated with it, look for SaaS solutions that can be easily and quickly deployed to get your customers up and running.
 Everyone wants a short learning curve, don’t make your remote users jump through hoops to get to their data.
 Implement new technology that is the least bit disruptive for media workflows without a steep learning curve.
-And while you are at it, start by applying these technologies in your organization to allow everyone to master the features and gain a better understanding, first-hand.
+While you are at it, start by applying these technologies in your organization to allow everyone to master the features and gain a better understanding first-hand.
 Increase your team’s comfort level and try them internally.

 Modern cloud innovation brings economies of scale and affordability

-LucidLink Filespaces is a cloud-native file system for modern cloud-computing that transforms the cloud into local storage.
+LucidLink Filespaces is a cloud-native file system for modern cloud computing that transforms the cloud into local storage.
 Remote users can stream data directly from the cloud.
 You open your computer and access LucidLink like any other drive on your system.
-When looking for innovative cloud-based technologies for organizations, take a look at LucidLink for immediate, secure remote access to data, streamed on-demand.
+When looking for innovative cloud-based technologies for organizations, take a look at LucidLink for immediate, secure remote access to data streamed on demand.

 Comments are closed.